NduatiK/elm-qr-scanner/README.md

 # elm-qr-scanner

-An demo of how Elm can be used to read QRCodes
+A demo of how Elm can be used to read QRCodes

 # Screenshots